cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 #################

 Gravitational-wave strain data is often sampled at 16384 Hz.
-It is only feasible to perform :ref:`parameter estimation <pe>` for a continuous gravitational-wave signal from a particular pulsar using data that is heavily downsampled.
-As described in :ref:`data:heterodyned-data`, this is done using the method from [1]_.
+It is only feasible to perform :ref:`parameter estimation<Known pulsar parameter estimation>` for a continuous gravitational-wave signal from a particular pulsar using data that is heavily downsampled.
+As described in :ref:`Heterodyned data`, this is done using the method from [1]_.
 The pulsar's phase evolution is assumed to be well described by a Taylor expansion